Julianna Pusztai

 2024

-Čvorović, A. And Pusztai, J. ‘Translucent walls in psychoanalytic free clinics’, (Panel ‘Psychoanalytic Free Clinics and Care Infrastructures: Practices and Utopias’), ‘Caring Futures: Contradictions, Transformation, and Revolutionary Possibilities’ Conference, The American University of Paris, France, 29 May 2024.
+Pusztai, JA.
+‘Translucent Walls: Psychoanalytic Openings’.
+(Joint presentation with Ana Čvorović at the Panel ‘Psychoanalytic Free Clinics and Care Infrastructures: Practices and Utopias’), ‘Caring Futures: Contradictions, Transformation, and Revolutionary Possibilities’ Conference, The American University of Paris, France, 29 May 2024.

 2023